-See and listen also to ...
+See and listen also to...

-Gaithers And Can It Be That I Should Gain live Amazing Love Chris Tomlin - Amazing Love and more literally "having become another man's".
+Chris Tomlin - Amazing Love

+Joined (be married to, might belong to, becoming another's) (1096) (ginomai) means to cause to become or to come into existence and more literally "having become another man's".
 If you are dead, how can you be joined to another?
 In Christ's death we died and in Christ's resurrection we live and since we are alive we can be joined in marriage to Christ!
 Amen.

-And so in a mystical (but very real) sense believers are now united to Christ as His bride (Ep 5:25note) for we have been betrothed to our Beloved (2Co 11:2) and betrothal in the Jewish culture was tantamount to a legal binding relationship and to break it one had to get a writ of divorce (cp Joseph contemplating breaking the "engagement" to Mary in Mt 1:18, 19, 20).
-As a woman could marry a new husband only after her first husband had died, so we have been married, as it were, to our great Bridegroom after we died to the law (Re 19:7-note, Re 19:8-note, cp 1Co 6:19, 20).
+And so in a mystical (but very real) sense believers are now united to Christ as His bride (Ep 5:25+) for we have been betrothed to our Beloved (2Co 11:2) and betrothal in the Jewish culture was tantamount to a legal binding relationship and to break it one had to get a writ of divorce (cp Joseph contemplating breaking the "engagement" to Mary in Mt 1:18, 19, 20).
+As a woman could marry a new husband only after her first husband had died, so we have been married, as it were, to our great Bridegroom after we died to the law (Re 19:7±, Re 19:8±, cp 1Co 6:19, 20).

-To belong to Christ involves participation not only in his death but also in His resurrection (cp Col 2:12note, cp Ro 6:3-note, Ro 6:4-note, 2Co 13:4).
+To belong to Christ involves participation not only in his death but also in His resurrection (cp Col 2:12+, cp Ro 6:3+, Ro 6:4+, 2Co 13:4).
 Severance from obligation to serve the law is only part of the truth.
 We are married, as it were, to the risen Lord, with a view to bearing fruit to God.
 Perhaps an analogy is intended here--as a marriage produces progeny, so the believer's union with Christ results in spiritual fruit.
 It should be recalled that in our Lord's teaching the secret of fruit bearing is union with Himself (Jn 15:5, 7, 8), emphasized here in Romans 7:6.